r-grandorder/tri-hermes/en/pages/Interludes/Lakshmibai.md

 No, it may be better to avoid leaving important thing to me in terms of crisis management.
 It should be something that's simple and won't affect a great number of people in case I mess up.
 Still, I recommend it to be work that is troublesome and must be forced on someone in the end.
-----Well then, Captain Nemo.
+-Well then, Captain Nemo.
 I'm happy we could exchange a few words.
 See you later.